jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

           )
       )

-this test always uses the same timestamp, I want it to use random timestamps.
 I change the expectation to use `datetime.datetime.strptime`_

 .. code-block:: python